B.A., Trinity Hall, University of Cambridge

 D.Phil., University of Sussex

-Tim Barringer has been active as an advisor of Ph.D. dissertations at Yale, has served as Director of Undergraduate Studies and Director of Graduate Studies in the History of Art Department and was winner of the Sarai Ribicoff teaching prize in 2004.
-In 2009 he was the Slade Professor of Fine Art at the University of Cambridge.
-The lectures, ‘Broken Pastoral: Art and Music in Britain, Gothic Revival to Punk Rock’ will appear as a monograph.
+Tim Barringer has served as advisor or co-advisor for 25 completed Ph.D. dissertations at Yale, served as Director of Undergraduate Studies, Director of Graduate Studies and, for six years until 2021, as Chair of the History of Art Department.
+He was winner of the Sarai Ribicoff teaching prize in 2004.

 Opulence and Anxiety: Landscape Paintings from the Royal Academy (Kineton, Warwickshire: Compton Verney, 2007)